- Admission Standards

 To be considered for degree status, the general university graduate admission requirements are as follows:

-- An earned baccalaureate degree from a regionally accredited institution of higher education, or international equivalent, verified from official transcripts.
+- An earned baccalaureate and/or graduate degree from a regionally accredited institution of higher education, or international equivalent, verified from official transcripts.
 (For details, see Admission of International Students.)
-Expectation of an earned baccalaureate degree prior to the first day of classes for the term for which the student is applying will also meet this requirement.
+Expectation of an earned baccalaureate and/or graduate degree prior to the first day of classes for the term for which the student is applying will also meet this requirement.
 Students who are awaiting conferral of the degree will be permitted to register for their first semester.
-Enrollment, however, beyond the first semester in any graduate program requires an official transcript that verifies conferral of a bachelor’s degree.
+Enrollment, however, beyond the first semester in any graduate program requires an official transcript that verifies conferral of the bachelor’s degree or graduate degree.
 Students enrolled in classes who have not submitted the required proof of degree will have a hold placed on their record.
 This hold, which will prevent future registration, will not be released until the proper documentation has been provided.

 - For students with post baccalaureate credits, a separate GPA is calculated for each institution.